Natural Rapalogs Supplement

-Natural Rapalogs contains a combination of five natural substances in vegetarian capsules, which recent scientific findings suggest that, at precise concentrations, they can inhibit mTOR, potentially increasing live expectancy.
+Our Natural Rapalogs supplement contains five natural substances that scientific findings suggest — at precise concentrations — may inhibit mTOR, potentially combatting cell senescence.

-"mTOR" or mammalian target of rapamycin refers to an enzyme from the serine/threonine protein kinase family encoded by the mTOR gene.
+The acronym mTOR, which stands for mammalian target of Rapamycin, refers to an enzyme from the serine/threonine protein kinase family encoded by the mTOR gene.
 It is found in humans as well as worms, mice, flies and yeasts.
 It regulates the growth, proliferation, motility and survival of cells.

-Other studies have identified its anti-diabetic properties (types I and II), as well as benefits for age-related cognitive decline, with increases in memory and learning capacity, and in particular, decreases in certain proteins seen in neurodegenerative diseases such as Alzheimer's.
-In pre-clinical trials, Rapamycin analogs or “Rapalogs”, in particular inhibitors of the complex mTORC1, have shown measurable efficacy against certain cancers.
+Other studies have identified potential benefits for age-related cognitive decline, specifically involving memory and learning capacity, and in particular, decreases in certain proteins that are often associated with neurodegenerative conditions.
+In pre-clinical trials, rapamycin analogs or "rapalogs," in particular inhibitors of the complex mTORC1, have shown measurable efficacy against certain cancers.

 Studies have confirmed the inhibitory role of certain components of green tea (Camellia sinensis) on mTORC1 and mTORC2.
 Specifically, a study conducted by GlaxoSmithKline in Collegeville, Pennsylvania, showed that EGCg (epigallocatechin-3-gallate) acted as a double inhibitor, both of the P13K (phosphoinositide-3-kinase) pathway and the mTOR signaling pathway.

-Research has established that transresveratrol, a polyphenol compound and calorie restriction mimetic, also inhibits the mTOR signaling pathway.
-Studies show that this pathway is activated by oxidised LDL-cholesterol lipoproteins in smooth muscle cells.
+Research has established that trans resveratrol, a polyphenol compound and calorie restriction mimetic, also inhibits the mTOR signaling pathway.
+Studies show that this pathway is activated by oxidized LDL-cholesterol lipoproteins in smooth muscle cells.
 Resveratrol can, however, block the phosphorylation and activation of the P13K and mTOR pathways.
 This activity is independent of resveratrol's antioxidant effect and its activation of AMPK and clearly identifies a new property for resveratrol that may add to this polyphenol's overall anti-atherogenic capacities.
-Another article reported that at relatively high doses, resveratrol inhibits mTOR and cell senescence, while contributing to cell apoptosis.
+Another study reported that at relatively high doses, resveratrol inhibits mTOR and cell senescence while contributing to cell apoptosis.